-If you have symptoms of COVID-19, such as a fever, a dry cough, or shortness of breath, you may wonder about getting tested for the coronavirus.
-Medical professionals can test some people in clinics or hospitals.
-There are several at-home collection tests available.
+If you have symptoms of COVID-19, such as a fever, a dry cough, or shortness of breath, it is much easier now to test yourself for the coronavirus.
+Medical professionals can test some people in clinics or hospitals, but there are several at-home collection tests available.
 They include:

 - BinaxNOW - The antigen test can be purchased online or at drugstores.
-Using their eMEd site or a phone app, you log into the site and an expert guides you through how to test yourself with a nasal swab.
+You test yourself with a nasal swab and use the accompanying solution to get results on a test card the size of a credit card.
 You receive results within 15 minutes.

 - QuickVue.
 Also an over-the-counter antigen test, you get two tests for about $25.
 After you swab, you put the swab in a solution and wait 10 minutes. you then put a paper strip in the solution and changes color to indicate positive or negative.

 - Cue - This is a molecular COVID-19 test and should be available without a prescription.

 - Lucira Health’s “All-In-One” - Costing less than $29, it requires a prescription.
 You collect a sample through a nasal swab that you then put in a vial of solution.
 You then put the vial into a portable, battery-operated device.
 Within 30 minutes, a light on the device indicates negative or positive.

 While you may not know for sure if you have it, most people with mild symptoms can recover from COVID-19 on their own at home.
 You should:

 - Rest.
 It can ease your symptoms and may help you recover faster.

 - Stay away from others.
 Don’t go to work, school, or public places.
 Try to keep yourself separate from other people in your home.

 - Drink plenty of fluids.
 Dehydration will make your symptoms worse.